 Not All Pay Per Head Services are the Same; selecting the right one can make or break your business.

-Pay per head companies are to the sportsbook industry what Salesforce is to most every other industry in the United States.
+Pay per head companies are to the sportsbook industry what Salesforce is to most every other industry in the United States so choosing the right pay per head service is key.
 PPH provides tools required to run a successful sportsbook business.

 But like in every industry, not all businesses within that industry are the same.
 Some are great at what they do.
 Others aren’t good at all at what they do.
 Bookies will find success with some pay per head companies.
 They won’t find success with other pay per head companies.

 How does a bookmaker know which pay per head service will most help them?

 Keep reading for an in-depth dive into what makes a great pay per head bookie software service.

 Most believe the significant change in the sportsbook industry happened when the U.S. Supreme Court struck down the Professional and Amateur Sports Protection Act.
 The law gave Nevada the lone right to allow legal sports betting.

 That is an important change.
 But for individual bookies, it’s not the most important change.
 The most important change happened a few years before.
 The change didn’t happen in the courts.
 It happened with technology.

 Advances in sports betting technology allow bookies to run their sportsbooks the way much larger online sportsbooks run theirs.

 Sportsbook software progression has led to greater entrepreneurship.
 Although this brand of entrepreneurship doesn’t rival Silicon Valley, it has allowed sportsbook operators to create thriving, growing, businesses.